efabless/caravel_user_project/docs/source/index.rst

     # Run RTL simulation on IO ports testbench, make verify-io_ports
     make verify-<testbench-name>

-Once you have the physical implementation done and you have the gate-level netlists ready, it is very crucial to run full gate-level simulations.
-This is to make sure that synthesis and design optimizations didn't ruin your design logic.
+Once you have the physical implementation done and you have the gate-level netlists ready, it is crucial to run full gate-level simulations to make sure that your design works as intended after running the physical implementation.

 Run the gate-level simulation by: